FriendsOfCake/crud/docs/actions.rst

 Below is the code for the :doc:`Index Crud Action<actions/index>`

+In the new few sections we will walk through the code and explain how it works, and what every single line of code does.

+For each section, the relevant lines of code will be highlighted.

 .. literalinclude:: _code/action_index.php
    :language: php
    :linenos:

-Let's break the file down into logical chunks of code.

-All build-in actions in Crud live in the ``Crud\Action`` namespace.

 Class and namespace
 -------------------

+All build-in actions in Crud live in the ``Crud\Action`` namespace.

 All actions in Crud, even your own, should inherit from the ``Base`` class.
 This class is ``abstract`` and provide numerous auxiliary methods which can be